eclairevoyant/infuse.nix/README.md

 If you think the second expression is easier to read, write, and maintain, you would probably be interested in `infuse.nix`.

-## What?

-`infuse.nix` is a "deep" version of both `.override` and `.overrideAttrs`, which can be used as a leaner untyped alternative to lib.modules.
-It works well with yants if you need runtime type-checking.

-`infuse` has simple and completely-specified semantics.
-These semantics satisfy clear algebraic laws: identity, associativity, and several different kinds of distributivity.

-`infuse` generalizes `lib.pipe` (which acts only on lists) to act also on the other two non-finite Nix types: lists and attrsets.
-It not only works on all three of these types, but on arbitrary interleavings of them (e.g. lists of attrsets with functions as attrvalues).

 ## There is No Magic Under the Hood